The deadline for abstract submission for poster presentations is extended to Friday April 26th, 2019; 17.00 CET.

 Affiliations: If more than one affiliation is listed, please use 1, 2, 3 to number them.
 Please list the affiliation, city, country and e-mail address of the first author.

 Abstract Introduction (purpose / background): The introduction should be brief and the aim of the study should be stated.
 Address the scientific background and rationale for the study as well as the significance of the subject.
 Because of the anticipated diversity of the reviewers and those attending, do not assume that everyone will be familiar with your research topic.
 Explain why your study is important and which question(s) it will answer.
 Market your topic.

 Abstract Methods: Describe the study design, setting (such as community, clinic, hospital, workplace), study dates, study participants, analytic and/or intervention techniques, research methodology and outcome measures.

 Abstract Results: Present the major quantitative and qualitative findings, accompanied by confidence intervals or levels of significance of statistical tests, as appropriate.
 Although negative as well as positive results may be of interest, report only those results that relate to your conclusion.
 This section must contain data rather than a statement like “Data will be discussed”.

 Abstract Conclusions/Discussion: State only those conclusions that are directly supported by the analysed data.

-Accepted abstracts will be published in the (digital) version of the symposium abstract book.
+Accepted abstracts will be published in the (digital) version of the conference abstract book.